thesoorae/goodchat/README.md

 ##Implementation Timeline

 **Day 1 & 2:** Install, set up Go, basic concurrent reading and writing functions implemented (with TCP connection?)
-Gorilla WebSockets, connection between goroutines
+Gorilla WebSockets, connection between goroutines (Pair Programming)
 - Two goroutines can be connected on one channel
 - Chat function sends a greeting to each connection
 - Fully understand basic Go and Websockets functionality

-**Day 3:** Concurrent reading and writing functions implemented
+**Day 3:** Concurrent reading and writing functions implemented (Pair Programming)
 - Chat function copies data from one connection to the other through creation of another goroutine
 - Error logging
 - Closing connection and cleanup